Alan Demack: Career

 Demack was admitted to the Supreme Court of Queensland as a barrister on 19 December 1957, after which he practiced law in Brisbane for 14 years.

 During this time, Demack served as secretary of the Bar Association of Queensland, a reporter for Queensland State Reports and editor of the Queensland Justice of the Peace and Reports.
 Demack also authored editions of Allen's Police Offences of Queensland and The Practice of the District Court of Queensland.

 Demack was appointed a judge of the District Court of Queensland on 19 May 1972 which was a position he held until he became a senior judge of the Family Court of Australia on 21 January 1976.
 In 1975, Margaret McMurdo worked as a clerk for Demack.

 Throughout the 1970's, Demack held a number of executive positions including chairperson of the Commission of Inquiry into the Status of Women, chairperson of the Commission of Inquiry into Youth, chairperson of the Queensland Marriage Guidance Council and as chairperson of the Queensland Government committee inquiring into teacher education.

 Demack was appointed the Central Region judge of the Supreme Court of Queensland on 16 January 1976, based in the city of Rockhampton where he lived for the rest of his life.

 He was the last judge to preside over cases in Rockhampton's historic Supreme Court building which was closed when the new Virgil Power Complex was officially opened in April 1998.

 In 2010, Demack officially re-opened the historic Supreme Court building for judicial purposes after it had been utilised by Central Queensland University.

 While living in Rockhampton, Demack became heavily involved in the community.
 He served as a chairperson of the board of management of Lifeline Rockhampton, he was the chairperson of the government committee examining the transition of Capricornia College of Advanced Education to university status.
 He also served as chairperson of the special committee to inquire into the Laws Relating to Artificial Insemination, In Vitro Fertilisation and Other Related Matters.
-In 2007, the Queensland Governnment appointed Demack as chairperson of the Queensland Redistribution Commission.
+In 2007, the Queensland Government appointed Demack as chairperson of the Queensland Redistribution Commission.

 Upon his resignation from the Supreme Court of Queensland on 19 May 2000, Demack became the longest-serving judge in the Central Region's history with over 22 years of service.

 In August 2000, Demack was appointed the first Queensland Integrity Commissioner, a role he held until 2004.

 In 2019, he authored Pulpit, Pew and Public Life: The Christian and the Secular Nation.